horizon-research/hvs_vr_encoding/Readme.md

 ### 1.1 Overall Pipeline (BD not included now.)

-The figure illustrates the project's comprehensive pipeline, transforming panoramic video into the foveated compressed (Color Optimiz) video compatible with Google Cardboard.
-The pipeline is divided into two main module groups: one operating on the host machine and the other on an FPGA.
+The figure illustrates the end-to-end system pipeline, which transforms a panoramic video into the foveated compressed (Color Optimiz) video, which we display on a display compatible with [Google Cardboard](https://arvr.google.com/cardboard/).
+The pipeline is divided into two groups: one operating on the host machine and the other on an FPGA.
 The host machine handles video decoding, projection, parameter precomputation, and rearrangement.
-In contrast, the FPGA accelerates color adjustment and lens correction.
+The FPGA accelerates color adjustment and lens correction.
 These two platforms are interconnected via an HDMI cable.
-The final output is rendered on the VR display for immersive viewing.

 <img src="doc_images/pipeline.png" alt="Alt text" width="800"/>